timescale/docs/use-timescale/compression/manually-compress-chunks.md

 ## Roll up uncompressed chunks when compressing

-In TimescaleDB 2.9 and later, you can roll up multiple uncompressed chunks into a previously compressed chunk as part of your compression procedure.
+In Timescale&nbsp;2.9 and later, you can roll up multiple uncompressed chunks into a previously compressed chunk as part of your compression procedure.
 This allows you to have much smaller uncompressed chunk intervals, which reduces the disk space used for uncompressed data.
 For example, if you have multiple smaller